 Costa Rica 11 Day Itinerary Transportation

 Transportation: This itinerary requires you to rent a car for the most flexibility and to maximize your time in Costa Rica.
-A high clearance car/4wd is required for this specific itinerary.
+A high clearance car is required for this specific itinerary in the dry season.
+If you are visiting in rainy season and have a more adventurous spirit, a 4wd is required.
 Get our Costa Rica car rental discount and freebies here.

 If you don’t want to drive, then book private shuttles.
 Private shuttles are ideal for groups, families with children/seniors, or those who are not on a strict budget but don’t want to drive.
 Learn more about shuttles in Costa Rica and request a quote.